Purchasing Procedures By Dollar Amount

 $2,500.01 To $25,000

 Award is based upon reasonableness of price or comparative quotations.
-Written documentation of reasonableness of price or written quotations are required.
+Written documentation of reasonableness of price or at least three written quotations are required.
 If there is no competition available, a sole source justification or reasonableness justification with requisition or requisition number written on it is required.
 All documentation is to be kept within the department initiating the requisition.
 Note: $20,000 and up construction and construction related contracts must advertise in the New York State Contract Reporter.

 Reasonableness of Price can be determined by (but not limited to):